Azure/azure-sdk-for-c/README.md

 <br> - Add windows system variable: VCPKG_ROOT=[PATH_TO_VCPKG] (replace PATH_TO_VCPKG for where vcpkg is installed)

 ##### Visual Studio 2019
-When following previous steps to set up CURL with VCPKG, open project forlder with Visual Studio and everything will be ready to build and run tests.
+When following previous steps to set up CURL with VCPKG, open project folder with Visual Studio and everything will be ready to build and run tests.

 #### Linux
 - Install `openssl version 1.1.1`